Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Getting the Non-Punitive Reporting Policy Rightly Worded

 Non-punitive reporting policies are not new.
 Some regions call these policies their "safety reporting policy."
-This label may be confused with another policy whose purpose is to outline what types of reports your airline or airport desires to enter their aviation risk management process and the guidelines for submitting these safety reports.
+This label may be confused with another policy whose purpose is to outline what types of reports your company desires to enter its aviation risk management process and the guidelines for submitting these safety reports.

 - Civil Aviation Safety Authority (CASA-Australia);